mknutsen/sp404loader/README.md

 It should accept any audio file type and convert it to .wav as well as remove the leading silence.

-[If you want the blank sp404 template for some reason here it is]( sp 404 template folder here: https://github.com/mknutsen/sp404loader/releases/download/main/sp_template.zip) this will download it for you though if you run it
+sp 404 template folder here: https://github.com/mknutsen/sp404loader/releases/download/main/sp_template.zip